edwinwebb/reactman/README.md

 "reactman" : "reactman --config path-to-config.json"
 `

 Make a config file from the example below.
+You will also need some templates.
+For the time being Reactman is inflexible : he needs the three templates in defined in the config.
+You can grab the example templates from ./test/templates

 Then finally type at your prompt to create a new component from your templates

 `
 npm run reactman